How To Travel By Train In Sardinia: 10 Best Things To Know

 Sardinia is the only Italian region that doesn’t have electrified railways: the trains still run on gasoline.
 This makes for a lot of problems, from air pollution (and terrible smells at the stations) to more modern troubles: no matter how new the trains are, they can’t run at full speed.

-This doesn’t mean that Sardinian trains are the newest, top-engineered machines: their average age is about 20 years and there are even more ancient wagons!
-But some newer models were introduced in 2015: these new trains could travel faster than they do if only the railroads were more up-to-date.
+But some newer models were introduced in 2015.
+These new trains could travel faster than they do if only the railroads were more up-to-date.

-Direct trains are utopic
+Direct trains are utopian

-Especially on long distances.
-If you need to go from a side to the other of Sardinia, be ready to switch a few trains.
 Some of the most common switching stations are Macomer and San Gavino Monreale.
-If you need to go to the North of Sardinia from Cagliari, you’ll probably have to stop in Ozieri-Chilivani.
+If you need to go to the North of Sardinia from Cagliari, you’ll probably have to stop either in Macomer or in Ozieri-Chilivani.

 If you are departing from Olbia, the situation gets slightly better – the area has a bigger touristic flow – but the best means of public transportation are buses, which run quite thoroughly in the area.